Dome: Ottoman domes

 The Bayezid II Mosque (1501–1506) in Istanbul begins the classical period in Ottoman architecture, in which the great imperial mosques, with variations, resemble the former Byzantine basilica of Hagia Sophia in having a large central dome with semi-domes of the same span to the east and west.
 Hagia Sophia's central dome arrangement is largely reproduced in three Ottoman mosques in Istanbul: the Bayezid II Mosque, the Kılıç Ali Pasha Mosque, and the Süleymaniye Mosque.
 Other Imperial mosques in Istanbul added semi-domes to the north and south, doing away with the basilica plan, starting with the Şehzade Mosque and seen again in later examples such as the Sultan Ahmed I Mosque and the Yeni Cami.
 The classical period lasted into the 17th century but its peak is associated with the architect Mimar Sinan in the 16th century.
 In addition to large imperial mosques, he designed hundreds of other monuments, including medium-sized mosques such as the Mihrimah Sultan Mosque, Sokollu Mehmed Pasha Mosque, and Rüstem Pasha Mosque and the tomb of Suleiman the Magnificent, with its double-shell dome.
 The Süleymaniye Mosque, built from 1550 to 1557, has a main dome 53 meters high with a diameter of 26.5 meters.
 At the time it was built, the dome was the highest in the Ottoman Empire when measured from sea level, but lower from the floor of the building and smaller in diameter than that of the nearby Hagia Sophia.

 Another classical domed mosque type is, like the Byzantine church of Sergius and Bacchus, the domed polygon within a square.
 Octagons and hexagons were common, such as those of the Üç Şerefeli Mosque (1437–1447) and the Selimiye Mosque in Edirne.
 The Selimiye Mosque was the first structure built by the Ottomans that had a larger dome than that of the Hagia Sophia.
 The dome rises above a square bay.
 Corner semi-domes convert this into an octagon, which muqarnas transition to a circular base.
 The dome has an average internal diameter of about 31.5 meters, while that of Hagia Sophia averages 31.3 meters.
-Designed and built by architect Mimar Sinan between 1568 and 1574, when he finished it he was 86 years old, and he considered the mosque his masterpiece.
+It was designed and built by the architect Mimar Sinan between 1568 and 1574; when he finished it he was 86 years old, and he considered the mosque to be his masterpiece.

 The Maqam an-Nabi Yusha', near the Golan Heights, is purported to be the tomb of the Joshua and includes two domed chambers.
 The principal room is the west domed chamber, which has a hemispherical dome on a short circular drum and spherical pendentives.
 The west domed chamber was built earlier than the east domed chamber and appears to be from the 18th century.